cleanlab/cleanlab/README.md

 3. Train the same model on the improved dataset.
 4. Try various modeling techniques to further improve performance.

-Most folks jump from Step 1 → 4, but you can often achieve big gains without *any* change to your modeling code by using cleanlab!
+Most folks jump from Step 1 → 4, but you may achieve big gains without *any* change to your modeling code by using cleanlab!
-Continuously boost performance by iterating Steps 2 → 4 (make sure to evaluate with cleaned data).
+Continuously boost performance by iterating Steps 2 → 4 (and try to evaluate with *cleaned* data).

 ## Use cleanlab with any model for most ML tasks